Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Kent State and its opponents have combined to put up more than 74.5 points in five of 12 games this season.
+- Kent State and its opponents have gone over the current 74.5-point total in five of 12 games this season.

 - Northern Illinois' games have gone over 74.5 points in three of 12 chances this season.